 The system is based on the lunar calendar, which is why Chinese New Year (or CNY) is also called Lunar New Year or even Spring Festival.
 The festival falls between the last week of January and the 3rd week of February.
 Each year has an animal attributed to it and the animal of your birth year is thought to represent how other people will see you.

 12 Chinese zodiac animal signs

-Do you know why the 12 Chinese zodiac animals are in the sequence of the image above?
+Do you know why the 12 animals are in the sequence they are in the image above?
 The legend below tells the tale of how the order came about, as well as explaining some characteristics of the various animals.

 The Race for the Heavenly Gate – What are the Reasons for the Zodiac Rankings?

-Long, long ago, there was no Chinese zodiac.
+Long, long ago, there was no zodiac tradition.
 The Jade Emperor wanted to select 12 animals to be his guards.
 He sent an immortal being into the world of humans to spread the message that the earlier an animal entered through the Heavenly Gate, the higher the rank it would be assigned.

 Early Risers: the Quick-Witted Rat and Diligent Ox

 The next morning, all the animals set off towards the Heavenly Gate.
 The Rat got up very early.
 On his way to the gate, he realised he needed to cross a river where he had to stop, owing to the swift current.
 After waiting a long time, the Rat noticed the Ox about to cross the river.
 Being quick witted, he persuaded the Ox to allow him to jump on his back.

 The good-natured & diligent Ox did not mind at all (he was maybe a little naïve!) and simply continued.
 After crossing the river, he continued plodding towards the palace of the Jade Emperor.
 The Rat jumped down from his back and dashed to the feet of the Emperor, thus arriving in first place.